jship/vagrant-haskell-minimal/README.md

 Extremely minimal Vagrant VM config for Haskell development.

-Loads an Ubuntu VM (14.04 LTS, Trusty Tahr) and provisions with the following software:
+Loads an Virtualbox VM of Ubuntu 14.04 LTS (Trusty Tahr) and provisions with the following software:

 * `git`
 * `vim`